-🔌Add a PostgreSQL connector
+🔌Add a PostgreSQL connection

 Configuring a PostgreSQL connection